What is Multiple Sclerosis (MS)

 What are the most common symptoms of MS?

 The symptoms of MS are extremely variable for all individuals and can also change over time.
 Not everyone with MS will experience these symptoms, some people may experience other types of symptoms, but these are the types of things that can typically occur in MS.

 The MS landscape has been comprehensively transformed over the last few years by progress in research and therapeutics.
 There are now 13 disease modifying therapies available in Australia for people with relapsing remitting MS, the most common form of the disease.
 Over the last 15 years, people with MS are being diagnosed earlier, and the long term outcomes for people with MS have improved significantly, with certain disability milestones being reached almost 8 years later on average.

 For progressive MS, however, there are limited treatment options.
 To directly address this, MS Research Australia has joined with many global MS research organisations to establish the International Progressive MS Alliance.
 The Alliance is focused on understanding progressive MS and accelerating the discovery of solutions to end progressive MS. The International Progressive MS Alliance is coordinated by a group of five managing member organisations (including MS Research Australia) together with the MS International Federation.

 Australian MS organisations:

-MS Research Australia – is the largest national not-for-profit organisation dedicated to funding and coordinating multiple sclerosis research in Australia, as part of the worldwide effort to solve MS. Its goal is to accelerate research into the cause, better treatments and prevention, with the aim of ultimately finding a cure for MS.
+MS Research Australia – is the largest national not-for-profit organisation dedicated to funding, coordinating, educating and advocating for multiple sclerosis research as part of the worldwide effort to solve MS. Its goal is to accelerate research into the cause, better treatments and prevention, with the aim of ultimately finding a cure for MS.

 There are also several organisations in Australia that can provide information, resources and services.